makkes/flux-mc-control-plane/README.md

 ### Tenant

 The second layer of grouping is by tenants.
 Each cluster may host multiple tenants.
-Each tenant can only be part of one cluster.
+Each tenant can only be part of one workspace.